When will Lucy Letby be sentenced and where will she be in prison?

 Killer nurse Lucy Letby has cemented herself as one of Britain’s worst criminals after being found guilty of murdering seven babies and attempting to kill six others.

-Following a nine-month trial and over three weeks of deliberations, a jury found her guilty of 16 of the 22 counts she faced, after she embarked on a campaign of horror at the Countess of Chester Hospital between June 2015 and June 2016.
-The jury could not reach verdicts on a further six counts of attempted murder.
+Following a nine-month trial and over three weeks of deliberations, a jury found her guilty of 14 of the 22 counts she faced, after she embarked on a campaign of horror at the Countess of Chester Hospital between June 2015 and June 2016.
+The jury found her not guilty on two counts of attempted murder and could not reach verdicts on a further six of the same charge.

 During that period, she deliberately poisoned babies with insulin, overfed them with milk and fatally injected some with air while working as a nurse in the neonatal unit.